sahyadri-techteam/sahyadri/_posts/2026-08-12-welcome-junior.md

 ---
 layout: post
-title: WELCOME BACK TO THE SCHOOL
+title: WELCOME BACK TO THE SCHOOL - Junior School
-subtitle: JUNIOR SCHOOL
+subtitle: Zara (Class 6)
+catergory: August 2026
 date: 2026-08-12
-author: ZARA
 ---
 This year’s orientation was not how I imagined.
 It was definitely more enthusiastic and longer than last year.
 Now I don’t know what seniors did.
 But us juniors, we had a blast!!
 On the first day an icebreaker activity brought a lot of laughter and screams with it.
 We gathered batch-wise and played games outdoors.